hongyuanjia/eplusr/README.md

 Field values should be given in a list following either pattern below:

   - directly list all field values with no name.
-The values will be assigned to fields according to the appearance order of values;
+The values will be assigned to fields according to the appearance order;
-  - give both field names (***without units***) and values in pair, e.g.
+  - give both field names *without units* and values in pair, e.g.
-    `Name = "Test", "Begin Month" = 1`.
+    ``Name = "Test", `Begin Month` = 1``.
 You can find all valid field names using `$definition("class_name")[[1]]$field_name()`.
 Field
-    names can also be given in lower-style, e.g. `name = "Test", begin_month = 1`.
+    names can also be given in underscore-style, e.g. `Name = "Test", begin_month = 1` (NOTE: matching is case-insensitive).

-You can also add new comments alongside with new values to the new objects.
+You can also add new comments alongside with new values.

-For example, you can add two new objects in `RunPeriod`:
+For example, here we add two new objects in `RunPeriod`:

 ``` r
 model$add_object(rep("RunPeriod", 2),